About Lark

 About Christ: Aware of humanity's perpetual love affair with performance, Jesus tells the most shocking stories of grace to level all our empires of progress.
 For both religious Pharisees with resumes and despondent tax-collecting outcasts, Jesus did the impossible.
 He reconciled all to God through His death and resurrection.
 This “Good News” is the invitation out of the exhausting madness of trying to hide the junk of our lives.
 We are free to be nothing in Christ.

 About Church: The mystery of the kingdom of God is like a dragnet being hauled to shore, catching everything in its path.
 It rejects nothing, Jesus said.
 One day this net will arrive on the beach, and the angels, not us, will determine what is and what is not.
-In the meantime, we are free to be what we are: a random sampling of the broken world that God has united himself to in Christ.
+In the meantime, we are free to be what we are: a random sampling of the frail world that God has united himself to in Christ.
 To be the Church and pretend we are anything more would be false advertisement.

 About Change: We are conditional creatures.
 But only because we love the allure of control that lies with if/then transactions.
 We want a life of sight—not faith; a life that’s about here—not hope in a place to come; a life that offers lists to assure we’re okay—not a way of love that doesn’t compute.
 One is tidy, the other is messy.
 But only one is the life God has actually given us.
 Like branches on a Vine, we exist solely in the hands of a Vinedresser.
-Transformation is His work, and happens on his time.
+Transformation is His work, and happens in his time.
 Not ours.

 • Yes, Lark is a licensed non-profit organization governed by a dedicated Board of Directors.
-Together, we are committed to helping people live in the freedom faith was always meant to bring.
-As a recognized non-profit, all donations to Lark are tax-deductible.
+Together, we are committed to setting faith free—from the myth of a conditional god, the pressure to improve, and the church brands that divide.